magnate3/raspberry-pi-os-qemu/docs/lesson05/rpi-os.md

 ## Syscall implementation

 Each system call is a synchronous exception.
 A user program prepares all necessary arguments, and then run `svc` instruction.
 Such exceptions are handled at EL1 by the kernel.
-The kernel validates all arguments, does the syscall, and exists from the exception.
+The kernel validates all arguments, does the syscall, and exits from the exception.
 After that, the user task resumes at EL0 right after the `svc` instruction.

 ![](figures/timeline-0.png)